mishasilva01/CAA_project01/README.md

 - 2: Second Level of Severity for CAD
 - 3: Third Level of Severity for CAD
 - 4: Fourth Level of Severity for CAD

-### Goal
-Use deep learning to improve the previous work (paper is on git).
-Use CNN and DNN, vary the parameters (number of hidden layers, number of filters, number of neuros per layers, optimization function, activation function) and get the best model.